flatironinstitute/sciware/23_CommandLine/main.md

 - `bash`: Bourne Again SHell, an enhanced version of the shell written by Steve Bourne
    - default interactive on most Linux systems
    - most common shell for shell scripts
-- `zsh` is another common interactive shell
+- `zsh`: a modern interactive shell
    - compatible with bash (mostly superset of features)
    - default on MacOS (replacing bash in 2019, for licensing reasons)
 - Other shells: `fish`, `ksh`, `tcsh`, ...